lightray22/andromeda-desktop-clients/README.md

 - Alpine: `apk add make fuse3 fuse3-dev`
 - FreeBSD: `pkg install fusefs-libs3`

-Note for FreeBSD to allow FUSE mounting by regular users, you will need to add your user to the operator group, and `sysctl vfs.usermount=1`.
+Note for FreeBSD to allow FUSE mounting by regular users, you will need to add your user to the operator group with `pw group mod operator -m myuser`, and enable user mounting with `sysctl vfs.usermount=1`.

 ## Debug